-Sounds like a bunch of rubbish as you lay in savasana trying to control your breath, your heart beat pounding through your ears, and sweat trickling from…well, everywhere…doesn’t it?
+It sounds like a bunch of rubbish, as you lay in Savasana trying to control your breath, your heart beat pounding through your ears, and sweat trickling from…well, everywhere…doesn’t it?

-But the thing is, the teacher is not just saying this to make you roll your eyes in frustration, but because they have been there.
-For 8 years I battled my nemesis posture.
+The teacher is not saying this to make you roll your eyes in frustration, but because they have been there.
+For eight years I battled my nemesis posture.
 It was a posture that once completed for the day, the rest of the class seemed bearable.
-For years it was like high noon in a western film when that posture came around in class.
+For years, it was like high noon in a western film when that posture came around in class.
 I would boldly stare at myself in the mirror, fighting against the posture, telling myself I can conquer this, I can overcome this, I can make this happen.
 It was a fight, a battle, an all out war.

-But the thing about war or a fight against something is that somebody has to win and somebody has to lose.
-So about year 4 into my practice I decided to just be o.k. with whatever happened during that posture.
-I called a truce with my nemesis posture deciding to shake hands instead of continuing to battle on.
+The one thing I didn’t consider, is that if it is a war, or a fight, somebody has to win and somebody has to lose.
+So, about year four into my practice I decided to just be okay with whatever happened during that posture.
+I called a truce with my nemesis posture, deciding to shake hands instead of continuing to battle on.
 If I fell out of it I would take a quick glance at the students in the class that could go so much farther than me and quietly say to myself, “Someday.”

 And then it happened about two years ago.
 The posture that I had regarded as an enemy, a mountain I still had yet to climb, became my ally and friend in healing up all of the issues in my hips and left leg.
 I started actually looking forward to this posture because there were visible differences happening as I worked on it day after day.
 When I think of this posture I now have nothing but endearing thoughts towards it because I had worked so hard and for so long to achieve it.